doersino/UnicodeMathML/README.md

 TODO link to tech note

+TODO explain basic constructs/link to page describing more advanced ones

-### How does its syntax compare to LaTeX and AsciiMath?
+### How does its syntax compare to AsciiMath, LaTeX, and MathML?

 Here's a table showing a few formulas as you'd write them in UnicodeMath, AsciiMath and LaTeX: